-With savvy application of big data, you can identify where cost savings are possible and how you can organise your employee resource more effectively.
-You can even identify which data sources are most valuable and relevant to your practice.
+With the savvy application of your data, you can identify where cost savings are possible and how you can organize your employee resource more effectively.
+You can even identify which data sources are the most valuable and relevant to your practice.

 Data collated can be used to help develop new products, optimize your existing ones and help you make business-critical decisions that are right for your business need and based on real-time revelation.

 A data-driven company doesn’t just collate data – they refine it into actionable insights that drive business-critical decisions.
-A CEO may make a decision based on gut-instinct and that, of course, is a valuable resource if the decision turns out to be correct.
-In the past, they may have made decisions and looked for evidence to support it afterwards – that’s a risky strategy.
+A CEO may make a decision based on gut instinct and that, of course, is a valuable resource if the decision turns out to be correct.
+In the past, they may have made decisions and looked for evidence to support it afterward – that’s a risky strategy.

-Big data analytical engines can help reinforce that gut-instinct with immediate access to the facts, so that decisions can be fortified by evidence before changes are implemented.
+Data analytic engines can help reinforce that gut-instinct with immediate access to the facts so that decisions can be fortified by evidence before changes are implemented.